nfaguirrec/scift/README.md

-# SciFT (Scientific Fortran Tools)
+## SciFT (Scientific Fortran Tools)

-The Scientific Fortran Tools (SciFT) is a numerical library for fortran programmers.
-The library provides a wide range of mathematical routines such as random number generators, special functions and least-squares fitting.
+The Scientific Fortran Tools (SciFT) is a library specially oriented to scientific purposes for Fortran programmers.
+The library provides a wide range of mathematical routines such as random number generators, special functions, and high-level classes to manipulate strings, files parsing, matrices, grid-based numerical functions, data structures (lists, vectors, maps, graphs), and molecules.

 The complete range of subject areas covered by the library includes: